Palestinians in Syria: History

 According to GAPAR data, 85,000 Palestinian refugees settled in Syria by the end of 1948.
 According to author Laurie Brand, the full initial influx of Palestinians was substantial (90,000–100,000), and the government, through a series of laws, gradually paved the way for their integration into the Syrian socioeconomic structure while preserving their separate Palestinian identity.

 By 1960, GAPAR reported the Palestinian refugee population was 126,662.
 In 1967, Palestinian refugees fled the Quneitra Governorate in the Golan Heights, and around 4,200 of them were housed in Daraa Emergency Camp.
 In 1970, as a result of Black September, some Palestinian refugees fled from Jordan to Syria.
 In 1982, in the wake of 1982 Lebanon War, a few thousand Palestinian refugees left Lebanon and found shelter in Syria.
 In 1989, the refugee population had risen to 296,508.
 By the end of 1998, the number was 366,493.

-Around 526,000 Palestine refugees are now registered with UNRWA.
 There are nine official and three unofficial camps for refugees, with 111,208 refugees living in camps in 2002.